telerik/blazor-docs/components/textbox/events.md

 ## OnChange

-The `OnChange` event fires when the new value is committed by the user either by pressing `Enter`, or when the input loses focus.
+The `OnChange` event represents a user action - confirmation of the current value.
+It fires when the user presses `Enter` in the input, or when the input loses focus.

 >caption Handle OnChange